Stripe Terminal iOS SDK

 *.xcworkspace file to open your project in Xcode, instead of the

-In the future, to update to the latest version of the SDK, just run:
+In the future, to update to the latest compatible version of the SDK, just run:

 pod update StripeTerminal

-Navigate to our releases page, download StripeTerminal.framework.zip, and unzip it.
+Navigate to our releases page, download StripeTerminal.xcframework.zip, and unzip it.

-StripeTerminal.frameworkto the Embedded Binaries section of your Xcode project’s General settings.
-Make sure to select
+StripeTerminal.xcframeworkto the Frameworks, Libraries, and Embedded Content section of your Xcode project’s General settings.
+Make sure to select “Copy items if needed”.

-When new versions of the SDK are released, repeat steps one and two to update your installation
+When new versions of the SDK are released, repeat the above steps to update your installation.

 Configure your app